pitworker/portfolio/public/content/tartan-generator/tartan-generator-text.md

 ## Development

+### Original Iteration

 This project began in the Spring of 2021 after I'd followed an internet rabbit-hole to reading the entire Wikipedia page on Tartan cloth.
 Interested in generating representations of these patterns digitally, I started drawing twill-like patterns using p5.js.

 ![A digitally-rendered tartan](/content/tartan-generator/images/digitalTartan.png "A digitally rendered tartan")

 I was interested in automating this process a little more, so I looked to scraping images for color palettes.
-My original method to scrape colors consisted of simply grabbing the 5 most frequent colors in the image (at this point I enforced a constant color count).
+My original method to scrape colors consisted of simply grabbing roughly the 5 most frequent colors in the image (at this point I was [poorly] enforcing a [mostly] constant color count).
 While this method generally worked for images with limited color spaces, it stumbled on images with high color variations, with some high-resolution photographs only containing a handful of pixels of the same color.
+Many of these images also broke my mediocre color count enforcement mechanism, at times resulting in tartans with as few as two colors or as many as eight.

 ![A tartan rendered with the original method](/content/tartan-generator/images/calderTartan_v1.png "A tartan rendered with the original method")

+### Revisiting with Rust

 Other projects soon stole my attention, causing this one to get shelved in its rudimentary state for over a year.
 In the summer of 2022, though, I was eagerly learning Rust and unshelved the *Tartan Generator* as an excuse to use the language in a real project.